BinarySerializer/BinarySerializer.Klonoa/README.md

-# BinarySerializer.KlonoaDTP
+# BinarySerializer.Klonoa
-BinarySerializer.KlonoaDTP is an extension library to [BinarySerializer](https://github.com/RayCarrot/BinarySerializer) for serializing the BIN file data in Klonoa: Door to Phantomile.
+BinarySerializer.Klonoa is an extension library to [BinarySerializer](https://github.com/RayCarrot/BinarySerializer) for serializing the game data in the console Klonoa games.
 This can be used for reverse engineering and to read any of its files, export the data (such as the graphics, models, sounds etc.) and more.

 *Note*: This library is not complete with some data not being parsed.

 ![Map Example](img/map_example.png)
 Example image is from this library being used in [Ray1Map](https://github.com/Adsolution/Ray1Map) to display the maps

+# Supported Games and Versions
+## Currently Supported Versions
+* Klonoa: Door to Phantomile (Prototype 1997/07/17)
+* Klonoa: Door to Phantomile (NTSC)

+## Planned Versions
+* Klonoa: Door to Phantomile (Prototype 1997/12/18)
+* Klonoa: Door to Phantomile (NTSC-J)
+* Klonoa: Door to Phantomile (PAL)
+* Klonoa: Door to Phantomile (Demo)

 # Get Started
 To use this library in your own project you must first reference [BinarySerializer](https://github.com/RayCarrot/BinarySerializer) and [BinarySerializer.PS1](https://github.com/RayCarrot/BinarySerializer.PS1) as it relies on these libraries.
 After that you can quickly get started using the `Loader` class.